Noisy Nora

 Noisy Nora is a 1973 children's picture book by Rosemary Wells.
-It is about a mouse called Nora who likes to make lots of noise.
+It is about a mouse called Nora who likes to make lots of noise just to get attention.

 Plot

 One evening, an attention-starved middle mouse named Nora wanted attention for her parents.
 But her parents are doing stuff with her older sister Kate and her baby brother Jack.
 After so much waiting, Nora decides to make noise: She banged the window, slammed the door, and dropped Kate's marbles on the kitchen floor.
 But, unfortunately, all it did was make her parents yell at her to be quiet and Kate embarrassedly says to Nora: "Nora, why are you so dumb?"

 Nora tried to get attention again but her parents are still doing things with Jack & Kate.
 Again, she tried to make noise to get attention: She knocked the lamp, felled some chairs, and flew a kite down the stairs and crashed it at the bottom of the stairs.
 But, again, her parents yell at her to be quiet and Kate embarrassedly says to Nora again: "Nora, why are you so dumb?"

 Out of options to get attention again, Nora shouted to her whole family after she couldn't get attention from them: "I'm leaving and I'm never coming back!"
 After a moment of silence without Nora, The family realizes that Nora is gone because they neglected her and they decided to form a search party to find Nora.
 But Nora was not in the mailbox or in the cellar or hiding in the shrub or in the tub.

 Nora's mother was very upset that Nora is gone forever even when they were searching through the trash.
-But, all of the sudden, Nora popped out of the broom closet saying "But I'm back again" and everything in the closet came down with a monumental crash.
+But, all of a sudden, Nora popped out of the broom closet saying "But I'm back again" and everything in the closet came down with a monumental crash.
 The whole family was glad that she was back and they managed to accept her by giving her attention again.